Posted on Friday May 30, 2025

 District Six Museum

-As many of our guests will know, South Africa has a troubled history of racial segregation, where legislative policy actively kept various race groups separate from one another.
-For those interested in gaining a deeper understanding of this era of apartheid (the Afrikaans word for separateness), the District Six Museum is an essential stop.
+South Africa holds a deeply layered history regarding racial segregation, where twentieth-century legislative policies actively separated different communities.
+For those interested in gaining a deeper understanding of the apartheid era, the District Six Museum is an essential, deeply moving stop.

-The museum’s exhibits tell the story of the once-vibrant, multicultural District Six community who were forcibly removed from their homes under the Group Areas Act of 1966, when that zone of the city was demarcated for white habitation only.
-Through photographs, recorded testimonies, and recreated homes, visitors gain a powerful insight into Cape Town’s socio-political past and the resilience of its people.
+The exhibits tell the story of a once-vibrant, multicultural community of over 60,000 people who were forcibly removed under the Group Areas Act of 1966.
+After the removals, the state demarcated the zone for white habitation only.
+Through personal photographs, recorded testimonies, and recreated home interiors, visitors gain an unforgettable insight into Cape Town’s socio-political past and the enduring resilience of its people.

 Where?
 25A Buitenkant Street, Zonnebloem (6,5 km from Ocean View House)